 (I) Hotpot #8: The Hawthorne Hotel

 Ok so in all honesty I think I screwed up on this one.
 Al Capone's Hawthorne Hotel (the one referenced in the game) is actually in Cicero IL, not Hawthorne Terrace like my original research sent me.
-I am going to get pictures of the actual location of the Hawthorne Hotel when I go back to Chicago in April.
+I am going to get pictures of the actual location of the Hawthorne Hotel when I go back to Chicago in April or maybe October (whenever I can get donations on Patreon).
 In the mean time take this as a public service announcement on how not to rush your research because of an impeding trip deadline.